 A student visa for Germany is required if you are residing in the country as a student for more than 90 days.
 You will require a residence permit thereafter, proving to the immigration officer that you have funds to cover tuition and living costs for a year.
 This will be €853 every month or €10,236 annually in a blocked account.
-A residence permit will have validity up to two years and it should be renewed if the course duration is longer than this period.
+A residence permit will have a validity of up to two years and it should be renewed if the course duration is longer than this period.

 Student Visa for Germany- Your Costs